Ragu vs Bolognese: a Sausage Ragù

 Instructions

-- Finely chop the onion, celery, carrot, and garlic.
-I find it simplest to use a food processor and pulse until you get a fine chop.½ cup onion, 1 stalk celery, 1 carrot, 1 clove garlic
+- Finely chop the onion, celery, carrot, and garlic.½ cup onion, 1 stalk celery, 1 medium-sized carrot, 1 clove garlic

 - Add the olive oil to the pan and heat on medium low.
 Add the vegetables and cook until softened about 5 minutes.1 tablespoon olive oil